-At competitions held under paragraph 1.1 of the International Competition definition, the English and French language Announcers shall be appointed by Council.
+At competitions held under paragraphs 1. (a) and (b) of the World Rankings Competition definition, the English and French language Announcers shall be appointed by Council.

 The Event Presentation Manager (EPM) not only has the responsibility of planning, leading and coordinating a production in presentation terms of all the activities that take place on the infield but also integrating them into the show to be presented to the spectators within the venue.
 The final aim of their work is to create an informative, entertaining, lively and attractive production of the show that is to be offered to the spectators.
 To succeed in this it is important to have a team and the necessary equipment to carry out the work.
-The EPM is the person in charge of coordinating the activities of the event presentation staff working on and off the field who are related to this role including but not limited to the

-Announcers, Scoreboard and Videoboard Operators, Audio and Video Technicians and Victory Ceremony officials.
+The EPM is the person in charge of coordinating the activities of the event presentation staff working on and off the field who are related to this role including but not limited to the Announcers, Scoreboard and Videoboard Operators, Audio and Video Technicians and Victory Ceremony officials.